ryguy5/arlo-cam-api/README.md

 You can now configure your own Wi-Fi network with that same information (same SSID, using WPA2 with the given PSK).
 This can be done using a separate wireless access point with a different SSID, or you may be able to broadcast additional SSIDs from your existing router/access point.

 You may also have to set the Wi-Fi to the same channel that the Base Station was using for cameras to connect successfully.
 There are many apps on the market to view wireless networks and their channels around you.
 Or you can just try switching to each channel for several minutes to see if the cameras connect.

-An [alternative, more complex option](https://github.com/brianschrameck/arlo-cam-api#pairing-a-camera-to-your-own-basestation), if you don't want to use a hardware access point is to configure `hostapd` and `dhcpcd` to turn your Linux machine into an access point.
-You would then need to configure a static route between your main network where you run the Arlo Cam API, and the network subnet that the cameras would join.
-You could also run all of the software (Arlo Cam API, `hostapd`, `dhcpcd`) on a single machine.

 After setting up your Wi-Fi network, unplug your Arlo Base Station and give the cameras a few minutes to reconnect.
 You can tell when things are working when you tail your API server logs and can see registration and status messages for your camera.